City University of New York, Graduate Center, M.Phil. 1993, Ph.D. 1996 with Distinction, Program in Sociology.

 “Resistant Culture.
 Resistant Politics?” invited talk given at The Depot, Vienna, Austria, October 22, 1999.

-Readings at: 92nd Street Y, NYC, 92nd Street Y (West Side Annex), NYC; Bluestockings Books, NYC, Meow Mix, NYC; Brecht Forum, NYC; Labyrinth Bookstore, NYC; Yippie Museum Café, NYC, VoxPop, Brooklyn, NY; Wooden Shoe, Philadelphia, PA; Baltimore Book Festival, Baltimore, MD; Mid-Atlantic Radical Book Fair, Baltimore, MD; Modern Times Bookstore, San Francisco CA; Laughing Horse Books, Portland OR; Annie Bloom’s, Portland OR, Elliott Bay Books, Seattle WA; Left Bank Books, Seattle WA; 1997-present
+Readings at: 92nd Street Y, NYC, 92nd Street Y (West Side Annex), NYC; Bluestockings Books, NYC, Meow Mix, NYC; Brecht Forum, NYC; Labyrinth Bookstore, NYC; Yippie Museum Café, NYC, VoxPop, Brooklyn, NY; Wooden Shoe, Philadelphia, PA; Baltimore Book Festival, Baltimore, MD; Mid-Atlantic Radical Book Fair, Baltimore, MD; Modern Times Bookstore, San Francisco CA; Laughing Horse Books, Portland OR; Annie Bloom’s, Portland OR, Left Bank Books, Seattle WA; Elliott Bay Books, Seattle WA (X2); Busboys and Poets, Washington DC; Greenlight Books, Brooklyn NY; 1997-present

 OTHER MEDIA, EXHIBITIONS and PERFORMANCES

-Pop Culture Salvage Expeditions Podcast, with Patricia Jerido and Steve Lambert, 2015 – present.
+Pop Culture Salvage Expeditions Podcast, with Patricia Jerido and Steve Lambert, 2015 – 2020.
 Named “New and Noteworthy” in the Philosophy category by Apple iTunes for May of 2015.

 “Art of Imagination,” image and text, Meaning Making Meaning: Art and Pedagogy show, Valand Academy, University of Gothenburg, Gothenburg, Sweden, March 16 – April 2, 2016